Sasikala shifted to hospital after complaining of fever and breathlessness | Politics

 Earlier she underwent treatment at the jail hospitalbut later taken to the Bowring Hospital for a second opinion,sources added.

-The expelled AIADMK leader arrived in an ambulanceand was taken inside the hospital in a wheelchair, the sourcessaid.
+The expelled AIADMK leader arrived in an ambulanceand was taken inside the Bowring and Lady Curzon MedicalCollege and Research Institute,also known as Bowring Hospital,in a wheelchair, hospital sources said.

+Later, the director-cum-dean of the institute DrManoj Kumar H V said in a statement that the 63-year-oldSasikala, with comorbidities of hypertension, diabetes andhypothyroidism, has been admitted with cough and fever.

 Earlier, a jail official told PTI she was gettingtreated for fever and breathlessness in the jail hospital.